Planning-nl/app-api-documentation/README_EN.md

     "entity" : {
       "Start" : "2024-02-10T07:00:00Z",
       "End" : "2024-02-10T15:00:00Z",
-      "AllDay" : false, // This block works with times, not whole days.
+      "AllDay" : false, // This block works with times, not full days "Comments": "[Comments]",
-      "Comments": "[Comments]",

-      // Code for the block from the external package.
-      "ExternalId" : "[Block Code]",
+      // Code for the block from the external package "ExternalId" : "[Block code]",

-      // Set query block on the correct query line.
-      "ProjectRequestEntity" : {
+      // Link request block to correct request line "ProjectRequestEntity" : {
-        "ExternalId" : "[Project Code]"
+        "ExternalId" : "[Project code]"
       },
     },
     "entitySetName" : "projectrequestplacements",
     "method" : "UPSERT",
+    /*
+     * If Start/End changes while assignments exist,
+     * assignments might fall outside the request block,
+     * causing validation errors.
+     * One fix option is to automatically shorten project assignments
+     * to new Start/End (or remove if completely outside).
+     */
     "fixOptions": { "PROJECTASSIGNMENTS_OUTSIDE_RANGE": "CAP_TO_RANGE" },
+    /*
+     * If Start changes, automatically move all child assignments.
+     * This is default behavior and can be omitted.
+     * 'extraParameters' usually needed only if indicated by us.
+     */
     "extraParameters": { "moveSubItems": true }
+  }, {
+    "entity" : {
+      /*
+       * projectcompetenceplacements can be identified automatically by:
+       * - the request block (projectrequestplacement)
+       * - and the competence line (projectcompetence) */
+      "ProjectRequestPlacementEntity" : {
+        "ExternalId" : "[Block code]"
+      },
+      "ProjectCompetenceEntity" : {
+        "ExternalId" : "[Project code]"
+      },

+      // Number of required assignments
+      "Amount": 1,

+      /*
+       * Project assignments (blocks) shown.
+       * Using deep upsert automatically cleans old assignments for this competence.
+       */
+      "Projectassignments_ProjectCompetencePlacement": [ {
+        "ResourceEntity" : {
+          // Optionally auto-create this resource
+          "ResourceClass" : 2,
+          "ExternalId" : "[Equipment code]",
+          "Description" : "[Equipment name]",
+          "ResourceTypeEntity": {
+            "ResourceClass": 2, // ResourceType also has a ResourceClass "ExternalId": "[Equipment type code A]",
+            "Description": "[Equipment type A]"
+          }
+        },

+        "Start" : "2024-02-10T07:00:00Z",
+        "End" : "2024-02-10T15:00:00Z",
+        "AllDay" : false,

+        /*
+         * HoursPerDay should be 24 if AllDay is false.
+         * For full days, HoursPerDay indicates hours per day.
+         * HoursTotal can be used to specify fixed hours,
+         * regardless of duration (Start, End).
+Then set HoursPerDay to null.
+         */
+        "HoursPerDay" : 24,

+        /*
+         * We must use a composite ExternalId here to be globally unique
+         * for projectcompetenceplacements.
+         */
+        "ExternalId" : "[Block code] [Equipment code]"
       } ]
+    },
+    "entitySetName" : "projectcompetenceplacements",
+    "method" : "UPSERT"
+  } ]
 }
 ```

 ## Questions and Support

-For questions about the integration, contact support@planning.nl.
+For questions about the integration, please contact [support@planning.nl](mailto:support@planning.nl).